celicom11/SokoBoy/README.md

 ### Dynamic Deadlocks
 As mentioned above for each stage, the Search first obtains a Corral0 to get all "reachable cells".
 The next step is to check for the existence of the PI-Corral (merged with neighbors if needed).
 Then, if the robot could not push a single box without being deadlocked, the current PI-Corral is treated as a **Dynamic Deadlock/DDL**.
 The location of the boxes is saved by the DeadlockManager and all next stages are checked against the presence of this "dead" PI-Corral (by simple bitwise AND check, as mentioned above).
 ### LBE Heuristic/"Reverse Sphere"
 The "lower bound estimation" heuristic is, imho, the crucial part of any AStar-like algorithms for the simple reason - if it could well approximate the distance between the current and the goal stages, it could find the solution almost immediately by picking the next best stage from the current(or stages - not big difference) and approaching to the goal stage by the linear time or so.
 That's why it is OK to spend a considerable time trying to improve the calculation of the LBE function at the static stage analysis (before pushing any box).
-See more details in [[Jun99]] and [[pdb]](#5).
+See more details in [[Jun99]](#1) and [[pdb]](#5).
 SokoBoy uses a kind-of a "bidirectional reverse search" approach.
 That is,
 - when the puzzle gets loaded, after basic initializations, the CRStages object runs reverse BFS/RBFS to pull boxes from the goal stage (from all possible corrals!) to build the tree of some heuristic (__or  *RSM_Depth* config value__) depth.
 The leaf nodes/stages of this tree are called an **Reverse Sphere/RSphere**. [**Note:** the term "sphere"/circle come from the fact that both BFS/RBFS generates all possible nodes with **exact** distances from the starting stage (center).
 Also, it is not possible to reach the "center" stage from some outer stage without bypassing at least one stage on the surface of the "RSphere"].
 Then, for each RSphere stage/for each box, the pull distance from the box to all free cells is obtained.
-We do not discard all other boxes (like a "Simple Lower Bound"/Manhattan distance described in [[Jun99]] and others), so they may influence or even block the given box to reach some free cells.
+We do not discard all other boxes (like a "Simple Lower Bound"/Manhattan distance described in [[Jun99]](#1) and others), so they may influence or even block the given box to reach some free cells.
 To relax this rather strong restriction, the distance measurement is repeated by removing the _RSM_GBRelax_ number (currently 0 or 1 only) of "movable" boxes and updating the distances to the "unreachable" cells in the first measurement with the new one with some "penalty" (=4 for now).
 It presumes, the box could be pushed/pulled way to allow the current box to reach a given "free cell" and then moved back.
 This heuristic, technically, cannot be called an LBE as the real push/pull distance can be less than this estimation.
 The rationale for this approach is:
-a. use the influence of the neighbor boxes instead of analyzing "Linear Conflicts" etc. (see [[Jun99]])
+a. use the influence of the neighbor boxes instead of analyzing "Linear Conflicts" etc. (see [[Jun99]](#1))
 b. if it is possible to somehow push all boxes except one from the "current" stage  to the RSphere's box positions, such pre-calculated "pull distance" becomes a "real push distance" for that last box.
 - at the runtime/search phase, the "weight" of the current stage is re-calculated after every push as a minimal LBE to one of the RSphere stages using
   1. pre-calculated above pull distances
-  2. Hungarian method as described in [[Jun99]]/[[Virkk]] to calculate a real minimal distance for a set of boxes/goals.
+  2. Hungarian method as described in [[Jun99]](#1)/[[Virkk]](#2) to calculate a real minimal distance for a set of boxes/goals.
 If/when the "weight" becomes 0, the search stops as the full path to the "goal stage" can be constructed as a path from the initial to current "0-weight" stage + path from that "0-weight" to the "goal stage" (= RSphere center).
+### Fixed Goals/ Parking Order Analysis
+Quite a complicated analysis of stages with boxes that are "fixed"in final/G squares.
+It worth of a separate documentation/paper.

-### Known issues/TODOs
+### Next Steps/TODOs
-1. As mentioned above, I am to add the precalculation/usage of the "dynamic dead cells" on occasions when goal squares become occupied and "fixed" like this:
+1.(*DONE* with "Fixed Goals") As mentioned above, I am to add the precalculation/usage of the "dynamic dead cells" on occasions when goal squares become occupied and "fixed" like this:
 `#* #*    *#`
 `_# **   #*_`
-3. Absence of the "Relevance Cuts" prevents solving hard levels like Microban_153.
+2. "Relevance Cuts" to be designed/implemented.
-4. Limits of 16x16, 64 free spaces to be increased to 20x20, 128 spaces.
+3. Limits of 16x16, 64 free spaces to be increased to 20x20, 128 spaces.
-5. Current DFS is rather useless and it must be re-designed to IDFS or something more useful.
+4. Fix DFS.
+5. Document Fixed Goals.
+6. Extend FixedGoals to use:
+ - "semi-fixed goals" - goals with limited moves around the G pos (f.e. near the DeadWall )
+ - replace Reverse Sphere with adding a "zero-FGs" (that is "no-fixed-goals" stage) to Fixed Goals

 ## Sokoban References/Links
 1. <a id="1">[Jun99]</a> Junghanns, A., *"Pushing the Limits: New Developments in Single-Agent Search."* Doctoral dissertation, University of Alberta, Edmon-